briankoser/avid/README.md

 3. Update personal rankings
     1. File is located at /static/rankings.json
     2. Format is: `[{id": "7836", "ranking": 24}]`
+4. Build for deployment: `npm run build`
-4. Deploy files from /dist folder
+5. Deploy files from /dist folder

 For detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).